 Kp = Kc (RT)Δn

-where R is gas constant 0.0821 liter.atm/degree/mole and Δn is total number of molecules of the product – total number of molecules of the reactants.
+where R is gas constant 0.0821 liter.atm/degree/mole and Δn is the total number of molecules of the product – total number of molecules of the reactants.

 Relation between Equilibrium Constant and Standard Free Energy